cydneymartell/ColabAggregationPrediction/README.md

 # ColabAggregationPrediction

 ## This repository contains scripts for predicting aggregation and thermostability.
+The goal of this project is to predict protein aggregation to engineer aggregation resistance.